Love is Violence - Voideville (2024)

 Michael offered her a small smile.
 "Glad someone around here appreciates my cooking," he said.

 Evan reappeared almost immediately.
-The kid was too scared to be in the basem*nt with them - not that he was allowed down there.
+The kid was too scared to be in the basement with them - not that he was allowed down there.
 But he found them as soon as he heard them in the kitchen.

 He attached himself to Michael's hip in a shy, uncertain way as Michael got the pancake batter out.
 Michael pressed his eyes closed and exhaled long and hard.
 Evan had a habit of following them around, always trying to insert himself into their hangouts.